SOURCE: Civic Economics - "Local Works!" Study, 2008. Commissioned by Local First

 Local businesses require comparatively little infrastructure and more efficiently utilize public services relative to chain stores.

-- Competition and Diversite Leads to More and Better Choice
+- Competition and Diversity Leads to More and Better Choices

 A marketplace of several small businesses is the best way to ensure innovation and low prices over the long-term.